Government helps us solve problems that are too big for any of us to solve on our own.

 When I think about what our children need to succeed in 20 to 40 years, I think about my 11-year-old daughter.
 I realize that the things she will need in the future are the same things that can benefit Ohio today.
 We know that Ohio is becoming more advanced.
 We know that the highest paying jobs of the future will need advanced training.
 Because of that, it makes sense to invest in public education.
 Better public education also leads to more successful careers and well-rounded citizens.
 When we create incentives to learn, we all benefit.

 We should all have affordable healthcare.
 We should be able to retire at a reasonable age, and pass along a healthy environment.
+We must protect women's rights and finally ensure equal pay for equal work.
+We must ensure the rights of the LGBT+ community are protected, too.
 We have a responsibility to care for our planet, and pass along a healthy Ohio to our kids.
 Our kids should love their community as much as their community loves them.

 We need diversity of ideas, new ideas, and ideas based on evidence.
 Facts and evidence should be the basis of our decision making process.
 We should test innovative ways of doing things.
 But we also need to be open to moving on from failing ideas.
 We tried charter schools, but they did not improve education.
 Worse, they diverted needed funds from our public schools.
 Now, local taxpayers subsidize charter schools’ failures.
 It is time to reinvest in our public schools.